 We’re telling you now – don’t think about the money.
+“Materialism certainly can give us a kind of happiness — the temporary thrill of buying something new, and the ego-inflating thrill of owning it afterward,” Steve Taylor Ph.D. says.
 That will merely egg you on to look for another high-paying establishment that doesn’t have a space for senior citizens.
 What you need to do, frankly speaking, is to take note of how much relief your caregiving skills offer to the residents.
 This way, you may recharge your drying passion for your job.

 - Stay Thankful

 Finally, you should continually identify the things you feel grateful for every day.
+“An existing body of research supports an association between gratitude and an overall sense of well being,” Randy A. Sansone, MD and co-author said.
 It will allow you to wheel your thoughts away from depressing incidents at work and focus instead on the nice ones.
 It’s best if you don’t let the night pass without you praying and saying “thank you” for at least three great situations you found yourself in today.

 Hopefully, after reading this blog, you’ll feel like returning to the hospice the next day with a renewed energy and love for the noble job that you have.
 Good luck!